gatsbyjs/gatsby/docs/docs/performance-tracing.md

 ## Tracing backend examples

 There are many open tracing compatible backends available.
-Below is an example of how to hook zipkin into Gatsby
+Below is an example of how to hook Zipkin into Gatsby.

 ### local Zipkin with Docker

-[Zipkin](https://zipkin.io/) is an open source Tracing system that can be run locally using Docker.
+[Zipkin](https://zipkin.io/) is an open source tracing system that can be run locally using Docker.

 1. Add following dependencies to your site's `package.json`